JHUDMC/Manual/StaffProtocols.md

 ## New Employees

-Newbies go through a **4-week shadowing period** where they **complete the newbie checklist** with the aid of veteran staff.
+Newbies go through a **4-week shadowing period** where they **complete the shadowing checklist** with the aid of veteran staff.
 During the shadowing period, newbies should aim to work with at least **three** different veteran staffers.
 Veteran staff will encourage Newbies to practice these skills when the situation arises or should create a scenario for them to practice the skills on the checklist.

 Newbies must demonstrate competencies during: